jupiterhub/learn-python-the-hard-way/lpthw-part4/README.md

 # lpthw-part4
-Data structures, discussing lists, dictionaries and classes, OOP and more loops
+Data structures, discussing lists, dictionaries and classes, inheritance, and OOP concepts and more loops